Ada-Developers-Academy/core-unit-1/intro-to-oop-contd/testing-objects.md

 ##### !end-answer

+##### !hint

+If the challenge is not correct, but you believe that you have accurately re-arranged the declaration of the function and variables for this this test, try changing the order of the assert statements.

+##### !end-hint

+##### !explanation

+In actual tests, the assert statements could appear in either order.
+For this scenario, it does not matter if we first check if the customer is May or if the number of products is two.
+The reason we are required to order the assert statements so that `assert len(order.products) == 2` comes before `assert order.customer == may` is a limitation related to Learn.

+##### !end-explanation
 <!-- other optional sections -->
 <!-- !hint - !end-hint (markdown, hidden, students click to view) -->
 <!-- !rubric - !end-rubric (markdown, instructors can see while scoring a checkpoint) -->